-KPI GRI SRS-102-38: Annual total compensation ratio The reporting organisation must disclose the following information:
+KPI GRI SRS-102-38: Annual total compensation ratio

 a.
 Ratio of the annual total compensation for the organisation's highest-paid individual in each country of significant operations to the median annual total compensation for all employees (excluding the highest-paid individual) in the same country.